selwynpolit/d9book/book/drush.md

 ```

 These commands will only work on your computer if you have drush installed globally with all its requirements met.
 As usual, DDEV has a
 nice workaround.
-To use drush aliases with DDEV, you will need to setup your ssh keys to run in the containers (ddev auth ssh) and then you can issue drush alias commands from within the containers.
+To use drush aliases with DDEV, you will need to set up your ssh keys to run in the containers (ddev auth ssh) and then you can issue drush alias commands from within the containers.
 For example:

 ```